-You Are Here: Home › Major Table Tennis Tournaments › Olympic Games
+You Are Here: Home » Major Table Tennis Tournaments » Olympic Games Table Tennis Events

 The Olympic Games table tennis events first started in 1988 - in Seoul, South Korea.

-The doubles events were replaced with team events and were a great success.
+In 2008 the doubles events were replaced with team events and they've proved to be a great success.

-Well, the table tennis competition currently consists of four events:
+Well, the table tennis competition currently consists of five events:

-The team events replaced the doubles events in 2008.
+The team events replaced the doubles events in 2008, and mixed doubles was added for Tokyo 2020.

 The maximum number of players who can take part in the Olympic Games table tennis events are 86 men and 86 women - with not more than three men and three women from each National Olympic Committee (NOC).